JPsquared/ColorProject/README.md

 Restrictions:

 - You may not hard code in balloon locations - this should be using the camera only.
 - You must display an augmented-reality version of your camera feed at all times that demonstrates which pixels are being identified as your balloon (for example, make the red balloon pixels unnaturally red to be clear they’ve been identified).
 - You must home in on your balloon using a PID controller to keep the balloon in the center of the image.
 - You may not reference the balloon colors using Gazebo - you have to extract these using saved images and some external program.

+#### Startup.sh

+`startup.sh` was created to make initialising the various terminals simpler.
+It runs the four commands needed to prepare the project environment to run tests.